Lego Friends (2013 video game): Development and release

 Lego Friends was announced on 14 May 2013 through a press release.
 The game was developed by TT Games in partnership with Canadian studio Hellbent Games, previously responsible for the Lego Battles and Lego Battles: Ninjago games on the Nintendo DS, and was published by Warner Bros.
 Interactive Entertainment.
 It was released for the Nintendo 3DS on 12 November 2013 in North America and 29 November 2013 in Europe, for the Nintendo DS on 8 April 2014 in North America and 11 April 2014 in Europe, and for iOS on 31 July 2014.
 An Android version was also released.

 Reception

 Nintendo Life criticized Lego Friends for its repetitive gameplay, controls, frame rate, and loading times.
 However, they noted that the voice acting was "generally satisfactory" and described the visuals as "colourful and sweet".
 Financial Post spoke more positively of the game.
-Though acknowledging its simplicity, they believed Lego Friends' gameplay was more diverse than in other titles made for young girls and complimented its accessibility.
+Though acknowledging its simplicity, they believed Lego Friends' gameplay offered more diversity than other titles for young girls, and complimented the game's accessibility.
 Conversely, Nintendojo panned the game for its repetition and loading times, and remarked that there were better family-friendly titles on the 3DS for girls.
 Nintendo Life and Nintendojo also expressed disappointment with the small role minigames played, feeling that they were easy but offered variety.